signaturescience/metscale/scripts/README.md

 ## Databases and Corresponding Tools
-Below is an image of the programs aand tools used in the workflows with the corresponding databases.
+Below is an image of the programs and tools used in the workflows with the corresponding databases.
 When using the query_tool.py, this table may be used to the output databases back with the tools that are used.

 ![](https://github.com/signaturescience/metagenomics/blob/master/scripts/databases.png)